Report Name and Recommendation # | Description | Recommendation & Status | Action |

 About Us

 The Defense Advisory Committee on the Investigation, Prosecution, and Defense of Sexual Assault in the Armed Forces (DAC-IPAD) was established by the Secretary of Defense under the Carl Levin and Howard P. “Buck” McKeon National Defense Authorization Act for Fiscal Year 2015.
-Since its inception, DAC-IPAD has played a crucial role in reforming military justice related to sexual assault, ensuring fairness for victims and the accused, enhancing access to justice, and promoting transparency.
+Since its inception, DAC-IPAD has played a crucial role in reforming military justice related to sexual assault and ensuring fairness for victims and the accused.

 Our Key Work